FACTBOX-Sporting world reacts to Russia's invasion of Ukraine | Sports-Games

 Swimming global governing body FINA called off the World Junior Swimming Championships that were to take place in Kazan, Russia.
 TAEKWONDO

-World Taekwondo said no Russian or Belarusian flags and anthems would be displayed and played at its events, adding it would not organise or recognise events in Russia and Belarus.
+World Taekwondo said no Russian or Belarusian flags and anthems would be displayed and played at its events, adding it would not organize or recognize events in Russia and Belarus.
 It also revoked the honorary 9th dan black belt conferred on Putin in November 2013.

 TENNIS Tennis's international governing bodies said Russian and Belarusian players could continue to compete in international events and the Grand Slams but no longer under the name or flag of their nations until further notice.

-The International Tennis Federation (ITF) cancelled all of its events in Russia and Belarus.
+The International Tennis Federation (ITF) canceled all of its events in Russia and Belarus.
 It also suspended the countries' ITF memberships, banning their federations from ITF international team competition until further notice.

-VOLLEYBALL World volleyball's governing body FIVB said all Russian and Belarusian teams, clubs, officials and athletes were not eligible to participate in international and continental events until further notice.
-(Compiled by Silvia Recchimuzzi and Tommy Lund in Gdansk, Aadi Nair, Shrivathsa Sridhar, Manasi Pathak and Rohith Nair in Bengaluru)
+VOLLEYBALL World volleyball's governing body FIVB said all Russian and Belarusian teams, clubs, officials, and athletes were not eligible to participate in international and continental events until further notice.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)